Paloma-Sanchez/nuxt-ui-radio-group-card/docus/content/index.md

 ---
 ::

-## Disabled
+### Disabled

-Use the disabled prop to disable the RadioGroup.
+Use the `disabled` prop to disable the whole RadioGroup.
+Alternatively, you can pass `disabled` prop to each individual RadioCard:

 ::component-card-content
 ---
 props: